HandsOnPythonProgramming/Hands-On-Python-Programming/README.md

 <H1> Table of Contents </H1>

 The workflows and notebooks presented in this book are intended for students with little or no prior programming experience.
 All examples are compatible with both [Google Colab](https://colab.research.google.com/) and [Jupyter Notebook](https://jupyter.org/).
-All example notebooks can be directly uploaded and executed on the HPC system through [Open OnDemand (OOD)](https://openondemand.org/).
+All examples in the notebook can be directly uploaded and executed on the HPC system through [Open OnDemand (OOD)](https://openondemand.org/).

 | Chapter  | Notebook  |
 |---|---|